learningequality/kolibri-docs/docs/install/provision.rst

 		**OR**

-	* Working LAN (cabled is preferable to wireless, and ideally via a router that supports Gigabit Ethernet).
+	* Working LAN (cabled is preferable to wireless, and ideally via a router that supports Gigabit ethernet).

 #.
 Active Internet connection to download the installer and preload content channels on the first (“master”) server.